madetech/blog/posts/introduction_to_agile_scrum.md

 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 #Scrum
 Scrum is an Agile methodology.
 Its name comes from the sport of Rugby, where a team needs to work together to drive forward and achieve a common goal.
-It follows the principles set out in the Agile Manifesto, with some additional concepts that sit on-top of it, such as Sprints, Product Backlog, Daily Standup etc.<br /><br />Scrum is the most popular of the Agile methodologies, so it can be seen as the same thing as Agile. **It's not**, and you should explain the difference when you hear people refer to Agile and Scrum as one.
+It follows the principles set out in the Agile Manifesto, with some additional concepts that sit on-top of it, such as Sprints, Product Backlogs and Daily Standups.<br /><br />Scrum is the most popular of the Agile methodologies, so it's often considered to be the same as Agile. **It's not**, and you should explain the difference when you hear people refer to Agile and Scrum as one.

 ###How does Scrum work?
 [![alt text](https://www.mountaingoatsoftware.com/system/asset/file/17/ScrumLargeLabelled.png "Scrum Diagram")](https://www.mountaingoatsoftware.com/system/asset/file/17/ScrumLargeLabelled.png)

 ##Terminology
-There is **a lot** of domain specific terminology within Scrum, which can make it difficult to understand and adopt as a newbie.
-For those who are not familiar with its practices, I've outlined the key concepts below:
+There is **a lot** of jargon within Scrum, which can make it difficult for newbies to adopt and understand.
+For those who are not familiar with the Scrum practices, here are the main terms you're likely to encounter.

 * ### User Story
 A User Story is a feature written from a user's perspective.
 For example, "As a Customer, I would like you to remember my credit card details, so I don't have to enter them each time I purchase a product".
 User stories are preferred to feature lists as they allow the team to more easily understand the business value.

 * ### Product Backlog
 The Product Backlog is a list of user stories for a particular project.
-It is prioritized by business value.
+It is essentially a to-do list, which has been prioritised by the Product Owner according to the expected business value to be gained on a user stories completion.

 * ### Story Points
-The Story Point is the estimated effort required to complete a User Story.
-A story point is a relative measure of complexity, rather than some number of hours.
-We have written a more detailed article which [explains story points here](blog/story-points).
+A Story Point is the estimated effort required to complete a User Story.
+It's a relative measure of complexity, rather than some number of hours.
+We have written a more detailed article which [explains story points here](https://www.madetech.com/news/busting-agile-myths-story-points).

 * ### Spring Backlog
-A Sprint Backlog is a list of User Stories that the team should complete during a sprint.
-All of the User Stories will have Story Point estimates next to them, and this total should align with velocity achieved in the previous sprints.
+A Sprint Backlog is a list of User Stories that the team will aim to complete during a sprint.
+All of the User Stories will have Story Point estimates alongside them, and this total should align with velocity achieved in the previous sprints.

 * ### Spike
 A Spike is a fixed period used to investigate uncertainty.
 For example, you could run a 2-day spike to evaluate a new technology that the team hasn't used before.

 * ### Sprint
 A sprint is a timeboxed period (typically between 1-4 weeks) where a team commits to complete a set of defined User Stories.
 A project is comprised of multiple sprints.